Press Release: Viessmann and TenneT launch first project for smart use of heat pumps and electricity

 Bayreuth/Allendorf (Eder), December 16, 2020 – Heat pumps will play a key role in decarbonising residential heating this century.
 Germany’s largest transmission system operator TenneT and Viessmann are certain of it.
 It is reason enough for both companies to launch the so far unique ViFlex pilot project, which will start next year.
 Today, both companies presented details of the project.

-Viessmann and TenneT will jointly test how to utilise the potential flexibility of heat pumps for congestion management in the electricity grid.
+Viessmann and TenneT will jointly test how to utilise the potential flexibility of heat pumps for redispatch in the electricity grid.
 The aim is to combine heat pumps and electricity storage to form a virtual power plant.
 At the same time, these customers will be able to save significantly on electricity costs if they participate in the pilot project.

 Optimisation through the Viessmann ViCare app

 Heat pumps are optimised via the communication channel developed by Viessmann.
 Customers already use this via their ViCare app to achieve maximum comfort and efficiency for their home energy system.
-The heat pump’s schedule is synchronised with TenneT’s requirements and, when possible, its operation is shifted to times when the feed-in of renewable electricity would have to be reduced, for example by shutting down wind turbines, due to congestion in the electricity grid (so-called congestion management).
+The heat pump’s schedule is synchronised with TenneT’s requirements and, when possible, its operation is shifted to times when the feed-in of renewable electricity would have to be reduced, for example by shutting down wind turbines, due to congestion in the electricity grid (so-called redispatch).
 By instead allowing heat pumps bundled in virtual power plants to take up electricity, these relieve the load on the electricity grid and thus ensure that renewable electricity does not have to be “thrown away”.

 The prerequisite is that customers take out an electricity tariff in the ViShare Energy Community via the contractual partner Digital Energy Solutions, a subsidiary of Viessmann.
 This means that all components remain in one hand, which increases reliability for customers.
-The participants’ heat pumps are optimised in such a way that a premium is provided to TenneT for congestion management without any loss of comfort.
+The participants’ heat pumps are optimised in such a way that a premium is provided to TenneT for redispatch without any loss of comfort.

 Viessmann heat pumps respond to electricity supply